The Stirling Tapestries

 Weaving the New Tapestries

 Traditional techniques and materials were used to create the new tapestries, though durable mercerised cotton was substituted for silk.

-The tapestry project was managed by West Deans College in West Sussex.
-The weavers worked in two teams: one based at West Deans; the other in a purpose-built studio in the Nether Bailey of Stirling Castle.Read the Stirling Tapestry highlights and watch the weavers at work
+The tapestry project was managed by West Dean College in West Sussex.
+The weavers worked in two teams: one based at West Dean College; the other in a purpose-built studio in the Nether Bailey of Stirling Castle.Read the Stirling Tapestry highlights and watch the weavers at work